ClickHouse/clickhouse-docs/docs/integrations/kafka/kafka-vector.md

  Vector also supports the [transformation](https://vector.dev/docs/reference/configuration/transforms/) of data.
 This is beyond the scope of this guide.
 The user is referred to the Vector documentation should they need this on their dataset.

  Note that the current implementation of the ClickHouse sink utilizes the HTTP interface.
-The ClickHouse source does not support the use of a JSON schema at this time.
+The ClickHouse sink does not support the use of a JSON schema at this time.
 Data must be published to Kafka in either plain JSON format or as Strings.

 ## Steps